ALEX11BR/adventOfCode2024/README.md

 These are:
 - Day 6, part 2: solution takes about 8 seconds to run.
 - Day 7, part 2: solution takes about 11 seconds to run.
+- Day 9, part 2: solution takes about 3 seconds to run (using CPython; PyPy runs it in about 0.1 seconds).

 ## Generate code for a new day
 ```sh